jhelvy/jph/README.md

 library('jhelvyr')
 ```

-# Functions
+# Contents
-The following functions are included in this package:
+This package contains the following functions:

 * `ggmultiplot()`: Plot multiple ggplot objects into one plot frame.
 * `installMyPackageLibrary()`: Install over 300 frequently-used packages.
 * `jColors()`: A list of nice color palettes.
-* `loadMultiplePackages()`: Install and load multiple R packages.
+* `multiLibrary()`: Install and load multiple R packages.
 * `sortByCol()`: Sorts data frame or matrix by a desired column number.
 * `sourceDirFiles()`: Source all R files in a given directory.